TDS Telecom Internet in New Mexico at a Glance

 Does TDS require a contract in New Mexico?

 TDS Telecom plan terms vary.
 Many fiber plans are offered without a long-term contract, while certain promotional pricing may include a 12- or 24-month commitment.
-Ask a TDS representative about contract requirements for your specific New Mexico address, particularly in communities around Santa Fe and Roswell where plan options may differ.
+Ask a TDS representative about contract requirements for your specific New Mexico address, particularly in communities around Santa Fe.
+Roswell where plan options may differ.

 How does TDS compare to other internet providers in New Mexico?